sjuvon/CourseWebApp/README.md

 Welcome!
 This project is something I've wanted to do for a long time: make a proper web app for the courses I teach.
 It's great to finally get the ball rolling.

 The app is implemented in Flask together with the extensions Flask-WTF and Flask-CKEditor; for the back-end we have SQLite3 via SQLAlchemy.
 The app's content itself is based on a course I taught in Spring 2019.

 Check it out!
-For kicks, you can compare everything to the original HTML page I used then—see: '7142.html'.
+The app's [hosted here on Heroku](https://coursewebapp.herokuapp.com/).
+For kicks, you can compare everything to the original HTML page I used in Spring '19—see: '7142.html'.

-Some helpful bits:
+Some helpful bits if you decide to clone the repository:

   1) The admin account is configured as follows: